 Chart types, styles and scales

 A variety of chart types (Heikin Ashi, Kagi, Point & Figure, etc.), styles (candle, bar, line, etc.) and scales (log, etc) can be set programmatically or through a menuing system.
 The sample files demonstrate how to incorporate the different types in your menus.
 Available choices depend on purchased package.

 Users can select one of the built in color themes, or to create a custom color theme.
 There is also a selection to choose your own time zone for the chart.
 This will 'pin' all date and times to the selected time zone.

 Configuration options can be set programmatically or through a menuing system.
 The sample files demonstrate how to incorporate the different options in your menus.

 The advanced package includes the ability to save 'Views'.
 This is done by first laying out the actual view on the screen.
-Set your desired chart type, studies and interval; then clicking the '+' button on the bottom right of the chart.
+Set your desired chart type, studies and interval; then clicking the 'Views' menu on the toolbar on top of the chart.
 Add a name for your view and click on the 'save' button.
-The view will now be listed in the 'Views toolbar'; also located at the bottom of the screen.
+The view will now be listed in the 'Views Menu'.
 To activate a view, just click on its name.
-Do delete a view, right click on its name.
+To delete a view, click on the "x" by its name.

 Please note that saved views are not the same as saved charts (which can be done by the 'Chart Sharing' tool) .
 Views are not intended to remember the symbol or symbol specific elements such as comparisons or drawings, but rather how the chart displays.
 So for example, you would set up a view display a mountain chart, with 3 preset studies with a weekly periodicity.
 At any time, you can activate the view to see it with the current symbol.